 As a result, these are very smooth and well balanced.
 Evidence of this is the equilibrium between upper bass frequencies and lower midrange.
 Disappointingly, the cable which the headphones come with is not detachable.
 You should also consider buying an additional amplifier to drive these headphones properly.

 Ear cups are shallow and your ears might touch the drivers

 An additional amplifier is required for optimal performance

 In our opinion, the HD 650 is the best “all-around” pair.
-Comfortable and enjoyable to wear, the ear pads of these headphones are made out of a cloth-like material which is really soft.
-It not only feels great but it will also prevent your ears from overheating.
+Comfortable, the earpads of these headphones are made out of soft cloth-like material which not only feels great but also prevents your ears from overheating.
 Moreover, the headband on these headphones is adjustable.
-The HD 650 is very lightweight in a similarity to the Q 701.
-Even though these headphones have a mostly plastic construction, they offer a solid and resistant design
+The HD 650 is very lightweight.
+Even though these audiophile headphones have a mostly plastic construction, they offer a seemingly resistant design.

-Along with this, what will strike you with these is their exceptional sound quality.
-They sound much better (and less harsh) than the 600s.
-Evidence of this is the soundstage, which is wide and expansive and every instrument can be heard clearly.
-Notwithstanding, this design will cause some sound leakage (in and out) letting you hear things around you, which can be a disruptive element.
+Along with this, they sound much better (and less harsh) than the 600s.
+Indeed, the soundstage, which is wide and expansive and every instrument can be heard clearly.
+Notwithstanding, this design will cause some sound leakage.
 On the positive side, this factor will also add more airiness to the sound.
 Thus, giving you the impression of a better separation between instruments.

-In particular, their solid midrange will make any genre of music sound great on these.
-Notably, the high range is very accurate and shows no real signs of sibilance.
-Along with this, a rich bass creates a dark, warm but also detailed and full-bodied sound.
-Yet, these headphones need some time to “break in” in order to sound good.
-In short, the “HD 650” largely stands out from the crowd as the law of diminishing returns perfectly applies here.
+In particular, their solid midrange will make any genre of music sound great.
+Notably, the high range is very accurate without showing signs of sibilance.
+Along with this, a rich bass creates a warm but also detailed and full-bodied sound.
+Yet, these headphones need some time to “break in”.
+However, the “HD 650” largely stands out from the crowd as some of the best audiophile headphones for music.